 Reports of criminals posing as rideshare drivers always start the same way: mistaken identity on the part of the rider.

 Whenever you order an Uber, stop and give yourself time to identify the vehicle by its license plate number and the driver by their name and photo.

 When you’re on the ride, notify a friend or family member of your route and estimated arrival time, and stay in touch with them once your ride is over to let them know if you arrived safely.

 Uber can be safe, or at least a lot safer, when you remain aware of your surroundings, communicate with your friends and family, and use the rating system to report any strange behavior after the ride is over.
-Follow these guidelines and you’ll enjoy safe travels on the road.